AShenawy/Reels-of-Fortune/README.md

 * The game is planned to have an  '<i><b>Add Balance</b></i>' below the balance indicator.
 Hence, the little empty space below it.

-* Would be good to include some sound effects as well
+* Would be good to include some sound effects as well.